JeringTech/Javascript.NodeJS/ReadMe.md

 #### Returns
 The task representing the asynchronous operation.
 #### Exceptions
+- `ConnectionException`
+  - Thrown if unable to connect to NodeJS.
 - `InvocationException`
   - Thrown if a NodeJS error occurs.
   - Thrown if the invocation request times out.
-  - Thrown if NodeJS cannot be initialized.
 - `ObjectDisposedException`
   - Thrown if this has been disposed or if it attempts to use one of its dependencies that has been disposed.
 - `OperationCanceledException`